 Are You Ready?
 An In-depth Guide to Citizen Preparedness is a booklet written by the Federal Emergency Management Agency.
 It addresses all aspects of individual, family, and community preparedness for a wide variety of potential emergencies, including hazardous materials incidents.
 You can download or order it here.

 Frequently asked questions (FAQs) and their responses provide additional insight into PHMSA's approach to the operator public awareness programs they describe.

 PHMSA has co-sponsored workshops and presented information intended to help pipeline operators develop and implement effective public education programs.

 Recognize the signs of a pipeline leak and pipeline emergency and know what to do, whether you are at home, at work, or outside along a pipeline right-of-way.
 It is important - it could save your life and the lives of others.

 The Safe Pipelines discussion group is dedicated to sharing pipeline safety and pipeline siting information among community activists, government officials, and pipeline experts nationwide.
 Join the discussion here.

 PHMSA’s state partners help regulate and enforce pipeline safety.

 PHMSA's guide, Strengthening State Damage Prevention Programs draws on the definition of effective damage prevention programs found in the Pipeline Inspection, Protection, Enforcement and Safety (PIPES) Act of 2006.

-PHMSA's Community Assistance and Technical Services managers can assist if you have questions or concerns about pipeline safety.
+PHMSA's Community Liaisons (formerly Community Assistance and Technical Services (CATS) Managers) can assist if you have questions or concerns about pipeline safety.